 COACHING Kevin is currently the Head Coach at Bayard Rustin High School Varsity.
 Kevin began his coaching career in 2011 at Unionville High School where he coached two seasons alongside former US Lacrosse Coach of the Year John Rohde.
 In 2012 he accepted a teaching position at West Chester Rustin and was brought on as an assistant coach for the Golden Knights and has been an integral part in building the program.
 He is entering his first season at the helm at Rustin.

-Coach Wiles finds a new home with Fusion Lacrosse after years as an NLL offensive standout.
+Coach Wiles has now been a longtime fixture at Fusion Lacrosse after years as an NLL offensive standout.
 Born in Ontario Canada, Wiles grew up standing out on the ice in the winter and playing box lacrosse throughout the summers.
 Awarded a full scholarship to the University of Delaware, Wiles quickly learned the outdoor American game and stood out as a goal-scoring threat.
 Returning to his indoor roots, Wiles was picked 4th overall in the 2004 NLL Draft to the Philadelphia Wings.
 With over 450 career points, 3x NLL All-Star Game appearances , and an Indoor World Championship under his belt, we couldn’t be happier to have Coach Wiles passing on his expertise to our players.

-Coach Layfield joins the Fusion staff this year adding years of experience and knowledge as a player and coach.
+Coach Layfield enters his second year on the Fusion staff and will continue to add years of experience and knowledge as a player and coach.
 Dan has been the head Coach of Wissahickon High School for the past three years.
-Having been involved with club lacrosse since his playing days at Drexel University, Dan has a wealth of knowledge and our boys are going to learn a lot from him!
+Dan was a standout player at Drexel University despite battling knee injuries was a stud athlete with a great mind for the game .
+Dan has a wealth of knowledge especially on the offensive side of the field.
 Having learned to play in Upstate NY, Coach Layfield brings an athlete’s mindset to the midfielder position and will certainly help dial in our shooting on the run!
 Coach Layfield resides in Bryn Mawr with his wife and new born baby boy.
 The Philadelphia lacrosse community is lucky to have him stay in the area and pass down his knowledge and passion for the game to the next generation of players.